 Office of Protective Operations

-Ms. Kimberly Cheatle was appointed Assistant Director, Office of Protective Operations in November 2019.
-In this position, Ms. Cheatle manages execution of the Office of Protective Operation’s $133.5M budget and collaborates with ten operational divisions and the Technical Security Division to research, develop, and deploy technologies that reduce risks to protectees, protected facilities, and protected events.
-She also develops and/or updates operational policies; oversees a special projects team that responds to operational, technical and administrative issues at all levels of the organization; and directs staffing and logistical operations for the directorate and ten operational divisions to ensure divisions and events are properly resourced.
+In this position, Mr. Plati manages the execution of the Office of Protective Operation’s $200.7M budget and leads 11 operational divisions and collaborates with the Technical Security Division to research, develop, and deploy technologies that reduce risks to protectees, protected facilities, and protected events.
+He also develops and updates operational policies; oversees a special projects team that responds to operational, technical, and administrative issues at all levels of the organization; and directs staffing and logistical operations for the Directorate and 11 operational divisions to ensure divisions and events are properly resourced.